-You will receive an email from "APG Services" usually within 3 business days prompting you to login to your secure account.
+You will receive an email notification from "APG Services" usually in 3 business days or less prompting you with next steps to access your results.
 We will never reveal any personal health information in the subject line or body of the email.

 Q: What is “APG Services”?

 APG Services is short for Analyte Physician Group Services.
 APG is the name of our physician group.
 To help protect your privacy, we use “APG” in our email and billing communications.

 Q: When will I receive my STD test results and what will I see?

 Results will be ready usually in 3 business days or less.
 You will receive an email notification from "APG Services" prompting you with next steps to access your test results.
 That is fast and easy.

 If your STD test results come back positive, a physician will be available, usually within 24 hours, or you can schedule a time of your choosing to answer any questions you may have.
 If necessary, they will discuss followup treatment and prescribe medication you can pick up at your local pharmacy. *

 Q: Can the doctor write a prescription for medication if I need it?

 Yes, the doctor may write a prescription to treat certain STDs.
 The decision to write a prescription for medication is based on a variety of factors, INCLUDING STATE LEGAL REQUIREMENTS, and is always at the sole discretion of the doctor.